 (C) The commission may approve the establishment, continuation or modification of a RAM and associated tariff sheets provided that it finds that the RAM it approves is reasonably designed to provide the electric utility with a sufficient opportunity to earn a fair return on equity and so long as the tariff sheets that implement the RAM conform to the RAM approved by the commission.
-During its determination of whether an electric utility should be allowed to establish, continue or modify a RAM, the commission shall consider whether the fuel and purchased power costs and fuel-related revenues that would flow through the RAM are:
+Moreover, during its determination of whether an electric utility should be allowed to establish, continue or modify a RAM, the commission may consider such factors that its judgment have a bearing on the request.

-1. Substantial enough to have a material impact upon revenue requirements and the financial performance of the electric utility between rate cases;

-2. Beyond the control of management, where utility management has little influence over experienced levels of fuel and purchased power costs and fuel-related revenues; and

-3. Volatile in amount, causing significant swings in income and cash flow if not tracked.

-Utilities propose to strike the language highlighted above.
-OPC opposes striking this language.

 (D) The commission may take into account any change in business risk of the utility resulting from establishment, continuation or modification of the RAM in setting the electric utility’s allowed return on equity in any general rate proceeding, in addition to any other changes in business risk experienced by the electric utility.

-(E) In determining which fuel and purchased power costs and fuel-related revenues to include in a RAM, the commission will consider, but is not limited to only considering, the magnitude of each cost or revenue, the ability of the utility to manage each cost or revenue, the volatility of each cost or revenue and the incentive provided to the utility as a result of the inclusion or exclusion of each cost or revenue.
-The commission may, in its discretion, determine what portion of prudently incurred fuel and purchased power costs and fuel-related revenues may be recovered in a RAM and what portion shall be recovered in base rates.

-(G) Any party to the general rate proceeding may oppose any RAM and/or may propose alternative RAMs for the commission’s consideration.
+(E) Any party to the general rate proceeding may oppose any RAM and/or may propose alternative RAMs for the commission’s consideration.

 (H) The RAM, including the fuel adjustment rates, shall be based on historical fuel and purchased power costs and fuel-related revenues.

-(I) The electric utility shall comply with the filing requirements in this ruleto establish, continue or modify a RAM.
-In addition to other remedies provided by law, the commission may reject the utility’s request for continuation or modification of a RAM if it finds that the utility has not complied with 4 CSR 240-20.020(2) in its filing to establish continue or modify a RAM.
+(I) The electric utility shall comply with the filing requirements in this rule to establish, continue or modify a RAM.

-OPC proposed the last sentence, above.
-Utilities oppose as unnecessary.

-J) For a FAC, the base energy costs shall be used to set base rates.
-However, non-FAC fuel-related costs and revenues may be included in the revenue requirement used in setting base rates.

-(K) The electric utility must conduct heat rate tests and/or efficiency tests on each of the electric utility’s nuclear and non-nuclear steam generators, heat recovery steam generators (HRSGs), steam turbines and combustion turbines within twenty-four (24) months preceding the filing of a request to establish, continue or modify a RAM.
+(J) The electric utility must conduct heat rate tests and/or efficiency tests on each of the electric utility’s nuclear and non-nuclear steam generators, heat recovery steam generators (HRSGs), steam turbines and combustion turbines within twenty-four (24) months preceding the filing of a request to establish, continue or modify a RAM.